hjs-spec/api/README.md

 ---

-## 📜 IETF Participation
+## 📜  Participation

 This project is related to the IETF Internet-Draft [draft-wang-hjs-judgment-event](https://datatracker.ietf.org/doc/draft-wang-hjs-judgment-event/).
-Contributions to this repository (issues, pull requests, etc.) are considered part of the IETF standards process and are subject to the [IETF Note Well](https://www.ietf.org/about/note-well/).

 ---